-Figure 17 shows progress towards this target for each valley.
-There is only one valley, the central Murray, where the targeted outcome is achieved in every year.
-The Lachlan and Ovens achieve the target in three out of the four years.
-The low rainfalls across much of the basin during the period of monitoring are likely to have contributed to the low level of success in achieving the targeted base flows.
-It is also possible that our target threshold does not reflect the intended base flow level targeted by the BWS.
-We propose that the metric be reviewed for reporting in 2017-18 year with advice from MDBA on the definition of this outcome in their BWS.
+The results of this analysis are presented in Figure 18.
+There was only one valley, the central Murray, where the targeted outcome was achieved in every year.
+The Lachlan and Ovens achieved the target in three out of the five years.
+The Campaspe, Edward Wakool, Goulburn, Loddon, Macquarie and Murrumbidgee all achieved the target in two of the five years.
+The Border Rivers and Lower Murray achieved the target once, during the flood year of 2016-17.
+The low rainfalls across much of the basin during the period of monitoring has contributed to the low level of success in achieving the targeted base flows.
+It is also possible that our target threshold are not reflective the intended base flow level targeted by the BWS.
+We propose that the metric be reviewed for reporting in future years with advice from MDBA on the definition of this outcome in their BWS.

-Figure 17: Progress towards target outcomes for base flows
+Figure 18: Progress towards target outcomes for base flows

-1.1.2 Increase in Flow Volumes
+Increase in Flow Volumes